Granjow/small-state-machine/README.md

 ## Changelog

+* **v2.1.0**
+  * Added: Transition can now have optional guard functions (conditions) which check if the transition should be taken.
+A state can have multiple transitions with the same trigger when all use guard functions.
+  * Fixed: When `reset()`ting, the `onExit` of the old state and the `onEnter` of the initial state are now called.
 * **v2.0.0**
   * Breaking: Constructor now takes a parameters object as second parameter to provide additional options like logger.